In Properties Dialog you can view and change properties of remote files and directories. To display the dialog go to File(s) > Properties.

 Some protocols may allow changing ownership by specifying UID/GID numbers only.
 In that case you will see both username/groupname and UID/GID in the boxes in form name [number].
 If you want to change ownership specify new number only.1) You can overcome this limitation by defining appropriate custom command.

-The permissions box can be used to change permissions of selected files.
+The permissions box can be used to change permissions of the selected files.

 The box is disabled if current protocol does not allow changing permissions.